Competency-based assessment (CBA) FAQ

-Answers to frequently asked questions about the competency-based assessment model PEO uses to assess experience
+Answers to frequently asked questions about the competency-based assessment model we use to assess experience

 For engineering work experience gained in Canada, the validator must be a professional engineer (P.Eng.) registered with a Canadian engineering regulator during the work period they are validating.
 For experience gained outside of Canada, the validator is expected to be a senior engineering practitioner licensed as an engineer in their jurisdiction.
 During the assessment process, PEO may request information to support a validator’s engineering qualifications, including proof of academic and engineering credentials and professional designation.